 Completion of this online program satisfies requirements set forth in new legislation (Acts 551 and 622 of 2021) directing school superintendents, principals and immediate supervisors of SROs to complete a 1-hour SRO Roles & Responsibilities course.

-For more information, contact Vicki French at 501-570-8098.
+For more information, contact Keith Graham at 501-570-8098.